blac2121/Bike_Route_Finder/README.md

 ## Project Description

-Calling all cyclists — Locate New York State bike routes to blaze trails!
+Calling all cyclists — check out New York State extensive list of bike routes to plan your next adventure!

 ## API and Data Sample